Image

 • Collaboration with the Agency of Human Services and Abenaki Equity Workgroup

-• Participating in education and training to adopt the knowledge and tools needed to maintain an equitable relationship with all Indigenous People in Vermont
+• Participation in education and training to adopt the knowledge and tools needed to maintain an equitable relationship with all Indigenous People in Vermont

 • Ensuring this group receives equitable access to (and education about) health services